awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/earlier-gs-1_11-get-started-exercise.md

 ### Create and Run the Application \(AWS CLI\)<a name="earlier-gs-1_11-get-started-exercise-7-cli"></a>

-In this section, you use the AWS CLI to create and run the Kinesis Data Analytics application\.
-Kinesis Data Analytics for Apache Flink uses the `kinesisanalyticsv2` AWS CLI command to create and interact with Kinesis Data Analytics applications\.
+In this section, you use the AWS CLI to create and run the Kinesis Data Analytics application\. a Kinesis Data Analytics for Apache Flink uses the `kinesisanalyticsv2` AWS CLI command to create and interact with Kinesis Data Analytics applications\.

 #### Create a Permissions Policy<a name="earlier-gs-1_11-get-started-exercise-7-cli-policy"></a>